-The defense attorney for a 17-year-old St. Clair Shores man charged with stabbing his friend was unsuccessful Friday in his attempt to get his client's bond reduced.
+The defense attorney for unsuccessfully argued Friday in to have his client's $200,000 bond reduced.

 Spatafore, who is charged with stabbing his friend with a kitchen knife Sept.
 3, has been held in Macomb County Jail since he was charged with assault with intent to murder.

-David Pietroski stated in 40th District Court that his client is a senior at Lake Shore High School and was carrying a 3.2 grade point average and has plans to attend Michigan State University.
+David Pietroski stated in 40th District Court that his client is a senior at and was carrying a 3.2 grade point average and has plans to attend Michigan State University.
 He added that Spatafore was not a flight risk if granted a lower bail because he does not have a car.

 "He is a student.
 He has aspirations and he has really conducted his life, academically and athletically, that would get him to Michigan State," Pietroski said.

 He requested a bond reduction to $50,000, or 10 percent, with a no contact provision with the victim and Spatafore would wear a tether.

 The request, made in the courtroom filled with more than a dozen of Spatafore's classmates from Lake Shore, was met with opposition by Macomb County Assistant Prosecutor Steve Fox.
 He cited the seriousness of charges along with Spatafore's juvenile record for his opposition to any bond reduction.

 "At this time he is charged with assault with intent to murder for plunging a knife into another young man's chest," Fox said.